 To promote walking as a sustainable transport mode and help protect walkers from routes with high air pollution, the West London Air Quality Cluster Group commissioned Walkit.com, with a grant from Transport for London, to produce air pollution-aware walking routes for West London.

 You can go to Walkit.com website to plan your journey along low pollution routes in West London.

 The air quality forecast for today can be seen on the airTEXT website together with some health advice if levels are high.

-Richmond Council is taking part in a London wide air quality information service, to help people who are more at risk from high levels of air pollution.
+We are taking part in a London wide air quality information service, to help people who are more at risk from high levels of air pollution.
 The two year service known as airTEXT works by sending air pollution alerts via text message, emails and voice mail.
 You can register for this free service if you:

 Complete the online form (on the airTEXT website).
 You can choose to receive the alerts by:

 For further information, you can contact the Special Projects Team on 020 8891 7729.
 If you have neighbours or friends who wish to be registered and who have no Internet access they can also call this number to register.

 This air quality leaflet(pdf, 76KB) was used for the Green Transport events and provides basic results and information and why we monitor air quality.